Qwant/erdapfel/README.md

 #### Local node TLS errors (only for development and debug, **NOT** production!!!)

-For certain request to node server, you might see on node server logs:
+Some requests to node server could trigger this message on node server logs:

 ```text
 "msg":"unable to get local issuer certificate"